Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

 Here, $R_{a_{k}}^{\pi_{k-1}} = \text{diag}(\Prb(a_{k}|x=i,\pi_{k-1}),i \in \mathcal{X})$ is the decision or action likelihood matrix (compare with the observation likelihood matrix $B$ in (\ref{eq:obs_m})), where

 Note that $\pi_k \in \Pi(2)$. \begin{remark} [{\bf Information Cascade}] Note that the (decision) likelihood probability (\ref{eq:ICH}) is an explicit function of the prior (public belief) $\pi_{k-1}$.
 This is unlike a standard Bayesian update (like (\ref{eq:PBU})), where the likelihood is independent of the prior.
 This unusual update of the social learning filter leads to herding behavior: In (\ref{eq:ICH}), if the action becomes independent of the observation, $R^{\pi}_{ia} = 1~\text{or}~0$.
 This in turn leads to information cascade, social learning stops as the public belief is frozen, as can be seen from (\ref{eq:SLF}).
-It can be shown that (Theorem~$5.3.1$,~\cite{Kri16}) social learning stops in finite time. \end{remark}
+It can be shown that (Theorem~$5.3.1$,~\cite{Kri16}) social learning stops in finite time. \end{remark} {\textbf{Fusion Center Dynamics:}} \begin{itemize} \item[1.)] {\textit{Information Fusion cost:}} The fusion center minimizes the following cost of information fusion~$c(p_k)$, with

-\underline{\textbf{Information Fusion Incentive:}} The fusion center incentivizes/compensates the social sensors for providing information about the underlying state.
-The fusion center dynamically adapts these incentives over time as the sensors perform social learning: each sensor will have a different expected reward.
-Let $\mathcal{F}_k$ denote the history of past incentives and decisions $ \{\pi_0,p_1,a_1,\cdots,p_{k-1},a_k \}$ recorded by the fusion center and the network of social sensors.
+Here $\Indc$ denotes the indicator function.
+The cost function should model the trade-off between incentives and truthful information disclosure{\footnote{Acting according to self valuations $(a = y)$ is in line with truthful information reporting in Peer Prediction literature; see~\cite{MRZ05}.
+We show in Sec.\ref{sec:CIF} that $a = y$ corresponds to informative decisions.
+Here informativeness is in the sense of Blackwell \cite{Kri16}; see also Footnote~$14$.}}.
+One possible{\footnote{In Sec.\ref{subsec:MTP}, we consider the information fusion cost that additionally has entropy of the state estimate.}} cost function is (\ref{eq:cst_es}).
+The information from different sensors is allowed to be weighed differently using $\Phi_s(k) \in (0,1)$.
+Here the subscript $s$ is used to denote the cost when only social learning is considered (see Sec.\ref{subsec:MTP} for the case when entropy cost, in addition to the effect of social learning, is considered).
+For simplicity, we assume the weights to be same for all sensors; i.e $\Phi_s(k) = \phi_s,~\forall~k$.
+Appendix~\ref{App:Dis} provides a motivation of the information fusion cost using well studied models in economics \cite{Ott96,Cha04,BOOV08}. \item[2.)]{\textit{Information Fusion Incentive:}} The fusion center incentivizes/compensates the social sensors for providing information about the underlying state.
+The fusion center dynamically adapts these incentives over time as the sensors perform social learning: each sensor will have a different state estimate.
+Let $\mathcal{F}_k$ denote the history of past incentives and decisions $ \{\pi_0,p_1,a_1,\cdots,p_{k-1},a_k \}$ recorded by the fusion center and the social sensors.
 More technically,